+POSTSECONDARY LEARNER

-POSTSECONDARY LEARNER Describes characteristics of the postsecondary learner; studies issues, factors, and strategies pertinent to successful facilitation of learning in a variety of postsecondary learning environ-ments.
+Describes characteristics of the postsecondary learner; studies issues, factors, and strategies pertinent to successful facilitation of learning in a variety of postsecondary learning environ-ments.
 Delivered in face-to-face web-enhanced format and fully online format.

-- 501 LEARNING WITH TECHNOLOGY 3 credits An overview of informational learning and research technologies used and applied in workforce education and training by practitioners/learners for learning, research, and evaluation.
-Delivered in face-to-face web-enhanced format and fully online format. - 505 WORKPLACE EDUCATION FOR YOUTH AND ADULTS 3 credits History and operations of current workforce education for youth and adults.
+501 LEARNING WITH TECHNOLOGY 3 credits

+An overview of informational learning and research technologies used and applied in work-force education and training by practitioners/learners for learning, research, and evaluation.
+Delivered in face-to-face web-enhanced format and fully online format.

+- 505 WORKPLACE EDUCATION FOR YOUTH AND ADULTS 3 credits History and operations of current workforce education for youth and adults.
 Includes study of social, economic, and political influences that stimulate growth and expansion of workforce education.
-Delivered in face-to-face web-enhanced format and fully online format. - TRAINING IN BUSINESS AND INDUSTRY 515 3 credits Examine the role and mission of the training function in the modern industrial setting.
+Delivered in face-to-face web-enhanced format and fully online format. - TRAINING IN BUSINESS AND INDUSTRY 3 credits Examine the role and mission of the training function in the modern industrial setting.
 Foun-dation for students interested in industrial trainer or training supervision positions.
-Delivered in face-to-face web-enhanced format and fully online format - 520 POSTSECONDARY INSTRUCTIONAL TECHNOLOGY 3 credits Experiences in using, developing, and evaluating instructional technology and media used in postsecondary learning environments.
-Delivered in face-to-face web-enhanced format and fully online format. - SYSTEMATIC CURRICULUM DESIGN FOR POSTSECONDARY INSTRUCTION 3 credits 530 Procedure of breaking down an occupation to determine curriculum of their laboratory and classroom, developing this content into an organized sequence of instructional units.
-Deliv-ered in face-to-face web-enhanced format and fully online format. - 535 SYSTEMATIC INSTRUCTIONAL DESIGN IN POSTSECONDARY EDUCATION 3 credits Selected topics in instructional techniques appropriate in postsecondary technical education.
-Emphasis on instructional methods, techniques in classroom, laboratory including tests, mea-surements..
-Delivered in face-to-face web-enhanced format and fully online format. - EDUCATIONAL GERONTOLOGY SEMINAR 541 3 credits Designed for person practicing in field of gerontology or preparing for a specialization in edu-cational gerontology, including person responsible for development and implementation of courses, seminars, occupational training programs and workshops for older people. - SPECIAL TOPICS: WORKFORCE EDUCATION/TRAINING 580 1-3 credits Prerequisite: permission of the instructor.
-Group study of special topics of critical, contempo-rary concern in workforce education/training.
+Delivered 515 in face-to-face web-enhanced format and fully online format. - POSTSECONDARY INSTRUCTIONAL TECHNOLOGY 3 credits 520 Experiences in using, developing, and evaluating instructional technology and media used in postsecondary learning environments.
 Delivered in face-to-face web-enhanced format and fully online format.

+- 530 SYSTEMATIC CURRICULUM DESIGN FOR POSTSECONDARY INSTRUCTION 3 credits Procedure of breaking down an occupation to determine curriculum of their laboratory and classroom, developing this content into an organized sequence of instructional units.
+Deliv-ered in face-to-face web-enhanced format and fully online format. - SYSTEMATIC INSTRUCTIONAL DESIGN IN POSTSECONDARY EDUCATION 535 3 credits Selected topics in instructional techniques appropriate in postsecondary technical education.
+Emphasis on instructional methods, techniques in classroom, laboratory including tests, measurements..
+Delivered in face-to-face web-enhanced format and fully online format. - 541 EDUCATIONAL GERONTOLOGY SEMINAR 3 credits Designed for person practicing in field of gerontology or preparing for a specialization in edu-cational gerontology, including person responsible for development and implementation of courses, seminars, occupational training programs and workshops for older people. - SPECIAL TOPICS: WORKFORCE EDUCATION/TRAINING 1-3 credits 580 (May be repeated for a maximum of six credits with a change in topic) Group study of special topics of critical, contemporary concern in professional education.